 Furthermore, low/no-code tools and automation have democratized the digital transformation process, allowing businesses of all sizes to take advantage of the benefits of digital transformation.
 With these tools, even small businesses can automate their processes, reduce costs, and improve customer experience.

 An illustration of this trend is Zendesk and similar software that enables workflow automation with little or no coding required.
 Additionally, combining such software with Knots applications, for example, can offer various business units the capability to further automate their customer service processes without any help from the IT department.
+Learn more about why Knots has the best Zendesk apps for 2024.

 In essence, low/no-code tools and automation shape the current digital transformation in customer service by accelerating business operations for enhanced efficiency, productivity, and customer experience.